 60- to 70-minute age-appropriate productions without an intermission.
 All performances at 11AM.

 - The Nutcracker: November 25, December 2, 9, 16, 23

 - The Three Little Pigs: March 17, 24, 31

 - Emperor’s New Clothes: April 28, May 5, 12, 19

 - Aladdin: June 16, 23, 30, July 7, 14, 21

 Potential Triggers Every person has an emotional and physical response to various stimuli.
 The theatre and performances are filled with stimuli.
 By reviewing this list, you may be able to identify stimuli that have potential to negatively trigger your child.
 Notify us of stimuli that trigger your child when you make your ticket request!

-Social Story This parent version of the a social story titled “What Happens When I Go to the Theatre” will help you prepare your child for attending the theatre.
-A social story for each production will be available on the each show’s webpage the day-before the opening performance.
+Social Story This parent version of the social story titled “What Happens When I Go to the Theatre” will help you prepare your child for attending the theatre.
+A social story for each production will be available on the each show’s web page the day-before the opening performance.

 Special Visit A special visit and tour of the theatre can be arranged in the week prior to a performance your child is attending.
 Your child will get to know their seats, and may see/touch various set and costume pieces, or experience sounds and lights that will be part of the production.

 SENSORY FRIENDLY PERFORMANCE PROGRAM SPONSORS